-Image Guided Radiotherapy (IGRT)
+Image-guided radiotherapy (IGRT)

 Before the introduction of IMRT, radiation oncologists had to contend with variations in patient positioning and internal movement, such as breathing.
-Generally breathing in patients having treatment to their brain is not an issue as you wear a mask which keeps the head very stable.
-They manage these variations by treating a wider margin of the tumour.
-So, for example, to treat a golf ball sized tumour, they would use a tennis ball.
-With IGRT you can use a golf ball to treat a golf ball.
-IGRT gives high resolution, 3D images to pinpoint the tumour site, adjusting your position as necessary, and completes a treatment - all within the time slot.

-This is usually done with some form of Xrays or an Xray based CT scan and there are different styles of IGRT in use.
-The use of this imaging allows for greater precision, and in turn this allows for reduction in the safety margin that is required to ensure effective coverage of the target.
+Generally, breathing in patients having treatment to their brain is not an issue, as the patient wears a mask that keeps the head very stable.
+Radiation oncologists manage these variations by treating a wider margin of the tumour.
+So, for example, to treat a golf-ball-sized tumour, they would treat a tennis-ball-sized area.
+With IGRT they can treat a golf-ball-sized area.
+IGRT gives high-resolution, three-dimensional images to pinpoint the tumour site, adjusting the patient's position as necessary, and completes a treatment - all within the time slot.
+This is usually done with X-rays or an X-ray-based CT scanner, and there are different types of IGRT in use.
+The use of this imaging allows for greater precision, and in turn this allows for a reduction in the safety margin that is required to ensure effective coverage of the target.

-The best value from IMRT comes if it is combined with image guidance and most modern radiotherapy machines are fully equipped with both technologies which can be used together.
+The best results from IMRT are produced when it is combined with image guidance, and most modern radiotherapy machines are fully equipped with both technologies, which can be used together.